MichaelBelgium/PlayerCameraRotateFromPoint/README.md

 ### StopPlayerCameraRotate
 * playerid - the id of the player to stop the camera rotation
+* bool: set_camera_behind - set camera behind player (Default = yes)

+### ContinuePlayerCameraRotate
+* playerid - the id of the player to continue the camera rotation

+### SetPlayerCameraRotateToLeft
+* playerid - the id of the player to set the camera rotation to left

+### SetPlayerCameraRotateToRight
+* playerid - the id of the player to set the camera rotation to right

 # Example/Installation
 * An example is located at ``example.pwn`` - just an edited ``bare.pwn``